DevExpress-Examples/pdf-document-api-create-radio-button-group-field/Readme.md

 * [Program.cs](./CS/AddRadioButtonField/Program.cs) (VB: [Program.vb](./VB/AddRadioButtonField/Program.vb))
 <!-- default file list end -->
-# PDF Document API - Add a Radio Button Field to a Document
+# PDF Document API - Add a Radio Button Group Field to a Document

 This example shows how to create a radio button field and add it to a PDF document.